Employer Rate Relief Programs from Senate Bill 1566

 For additional information about this program, or to request an actuarial calculation, please send an email to Actuarial.Services@PERS.state.or.us.

 - It establishes the School Districts Unfunded Actuarial Liability Fund.
 This is a pooled side account that will provide rate relief to all public school districts, public charter schools, and education service districts.
 The fund will be capitalized with revenue from several sources specified in SB 1566.
 PERS staff will develop an administrative rule describing how funds will be allocated between individual school districts for rate relief.
-We expect to present a Notice of Proposed Rulemaking at the August 3, 2018 PERS Board meeting.
-At this time we do not expect that employers will need to take any action to obtain rate relief from this fund; it will be automatic when the fund is sufficiently capitalized, sometime in 2021.
+On October 5, PERS will present the results of the School District Amortization Schedule Survey to the PERS Board and ask for final approval.
+At this time we do not expect that employers will need to take any action to obtain rate relief from this fund; it will be automatic when the fund is sufficiently capitalized.
 We do not yet know how much rate relief employers can expect from the fund.

 Comments and questions about the School Districts Unfunded Actuarial Liability Fund can be emailed to Side.Account.Legislation@PERS.state.or.us